AKASHAorg/akasha-id-client/README.md

 ## Client API

 To initialize the client, you will need a list of attributes for the application you are creating, such as the application `name`, a short `description`, an app `image URL`, and finally the `app URL`.
-You can also pass an optional configuration parameter (as an object).
+You can also pass an optional configuration parameter (as an object), which contains the list of [signalhub](https://github.com/mafintosh/signalhub) URLs (`hubUrls`), the AKASHA.id wallet URL, and whether or not to output debug messages to console.

 ```js
 const Client = require('akasha-id-client')